top of page

 Get verified

 That highly coveted blue check mark signals legitimacy, authenticity and reliability.
-It shows that your identity has been verified and that your page has a special relevance and importance.
+It shows your identity has been verified, and that your page has a special relevance and importance.
 Verification is not guaranteed (Facebook will evaluate everything from the authenticity of your page to its uniqueness and notability), but it takes only a moment to apply.
 If Facebook initially rejects you, you can try again later.

 facebook page verification request

-03. Set clear goals
+03. Set clear strategy goals

 Whether you want to build brand awareness, website traffic, page likes, greater messaging volume or lead generation—Facebook can also help tailor content that fits your objectives.